Pharmacy Quality Scheme

 - Water for injections 10ml

-To qualify for payment all pharmacy owners must have this action plan irrespective of whether they do or do not routinely stock the 16 palliative and end of life critical medicines listed above.
+To meet the gateway criterion, all pharmacy owners must have this action plan irrespective of whether they do or do not routinely stock the 16 palliative and end-of-life critical medicines listed above.

 The action plan must include: